Yes. .. .. .. I did shower today in case the last blog left you hoping my hygiene improved.

 On another side note for the day, Luke and I may have seen Hillary Clinton (click for pic) speeding by us in a Lincoln on the way to school. ..probably not, but it made the drive to school really exciting.

-Not the point today.
+That’s not my point today.
 My interest at this point is ‘why’?

 Eventually we get to two trees in the center of paradise (Gen. 2) that raise more than a few questions, but how did we get to that point and why?
 Was it all just an explosion in the universe?
 Are we just random particles of matter that, despite near-impossible mathematical odds, came together to form a highly intellectual and emotionally capable beings?